William-Zhang-R/SDSS-V-SimTargets/allsky/tasklist.md

  - [ ] Check for multiple targets within MWM (Using 2 arcsec radius)
  - [ ] Look at the BHM Catalogs to see how they overlap with us
  - [ ] Send info to the Mapper teams.
+ - [ ] Add in versions as a seperate file
+ - [ ] Change to contour maps for large target cartons.